 The School Site Council serves as the governing board of Coyote Creek Elementary.
 The Council is composed of teachers, parents, other school personnel, and the Principal.
 The Council works collaboratively to develop, monitor and assess our school improvement budget, the school site plan, as well as school safety.

 Site Council elections are held each spring.
 Each year two parent volunteer positions will be open for general election.
 Please watch your regular school communications for election planning or feel free to contact the principal, or any site council member.

-Our monthly agendas are posted on our website and also in the lobby of our school office.
-Site Council meets in Room 28, one Thursday a month, from 3:30-5:00.
+Our monthly agendas are posted on our website and also on site.
+Site Council meets in the library, one Thursday a month, from 3:30-4:30.
 Occasionally, Council times are changed to support members doing observations of student programs during the school day.

 Role of the Site Council

 The main tasks of the Coyote Creek School Site Council are as follows:

 - Create and maintain a comprehensive school plan that addresses budget, strategies to meet academic standards, and the overall Coyote Creek School vision.

 - Budget and allocate School Improve Plan funds in a manner that supports the school objectives.

 - Periodically examine schoolwork, math, and writing samples in accordance with academic goals.